nnance/nextjs-tailwind-shadcn-dashboard/README.md

 [x] Update layout to use common dashboard for all pages [x] Fix mobile nav
 [x] Fix missing images (user and products)
-[ ] Add pages for all nav items
+[ ] Complete basic interactivity like filtering and order selection [ ] Add pages for all nav items
 [ ] Add example signin page
-[ ] Complete basic interactivity like filtering
 [ ] Introduce Zod for type checking server API responses [ ] Verify if next/font is used
 [ ] Have common nav item for mobile and desktop